-Sold Out: 8 Critical Roles You Play in Selling Your Ministry
+Sold Out: 8 Critical Roles You Play in Selling Your Ministry to Volunteers

-A manipulative salesperson can force people to comply with requests, but compliance isn’t your goal.
+So what kind of salesperson are you?
+You may have experienced a manipulative salesperson before, who seems intent on forcing compliance with their requests, but compliance isn’t your goal.
 Commitment is your goal.
 Using guilt or fear to motivate only leads to outward action without internal commitment.
 Creating a culture of compliance isn’t consistent with a long-term ministry mind-set.
 Your goal is to prepare people for productive, life-changing service that fulfills their needs for significance, belonging, and kingdom productivity.

 The best way to convince people to do something is to focus not on what you need, but to instead focus on what they need.
 You must sell in such a way as to enhance people’s satisfaction.
 Tap into what motivates people at each stage of their level of satisfaction, and you’ll help people buy into your ministry’s good goals.
 Once you understand the stages people go through, adjust your role to fit their needs.